TBS-EACPD/infobase/README.md

 #### Route load tests
 Route load tests are a quick and dirty form of fairly basic coverage.
 They just ensure that all routes are able to load without throwing an error.
 1. Do a full prod build (run both `IB_prod` and `a11y_prod`)
-2. Have an active `sh serve-loopback` process
+2. Have an active `npm run serve-loopback` process
 3. `npm run headless_route_load_tests`

 New route load tests can be added in `browser-tests/route-load-tests-config.js`.